JustCallMeChris/D3BullseyeChart/README.md

 2. BC is zoomable.
 3. Each donut subplot fragment has a parallel coordinat subplot (example image shows still line charts).

-Optional: Zooming from out to in has the effect that the last outer ring (level) dissapears.
+Optional: Zooming from out to in has the effect that the last outer ring (level) disappears.

 ![Planned Bullseye Chart](planned_bc.png)